Kedhareswer/thesisflow-ai/README.md

 ## 📋 Overview

 AI Project Planner is a comprehensive research platform designed to streamline the academic research workflow.
 It combines AI-powered tools for literature review, paper search, summarization, and project planning into a unified interface.
-The platform consists of a Next.js frontend and a Python backend that leverages multiple academic search APIs to provide comprehensive research capabilities.
+With enhanced real-time collaboration features, the platform enables seamless teamwork through secure invitations, role-based permissions, and instant messaging.

 <div align="center">
   <table>
     <tr>